Nexuzzzz/amyntas/README.md

---proxy-type PROXY_TYPE                Set the proxy type (HTTP, SOCKS4 or SOCKS5) --proxy-user PROXY_USER                Proxy username --proxy-pass PROXY_PASS                Proxy password --proxy-resolve PROXY_RESOLVE          Resolve host using proxy (needed for hidden service targets) -ua USERAGENT, --user-agent USERAGENT  User agent to use when attacking, else its dynamic -ref REFERER, --referer REFERER        Referer to use when attacking, else its dynamic -w WORKERS, --workers WORKERS          Amount of workers/threads to use when attacking
+--proxy-type PROXY_TYPE                Set the proxy type (HTTP, SOCKS4 or SOCKS5) --proxy-user PROXY_USER                Proxy username --proxy-pass PROXY_PASS                Proxy password --proxy-resolve                        Resolve host using proxy (needed for hidden service targets) -ua USERAGENT, --user-agent USERAGENT  User agent to use when attacking, else its dynamic -ref REFERER, --referer REFERER        Referer to use when attacking, else its dynamic -w WORKERS, --workers WORKERS          Amount of workers/threads to use when attacking